 18 holes, 104 regal bedrooms and an award-winning chef make this hotel a dream by anyone’s standards—and that’s before you explore the cute, cosy, cultured village of Adare that surrounds the manor.
 It’s little wonder the Ryder Cup team made the choice to host its 46th competition here.

-Take our advice and book a trip while you can—imagine watching the Cup in 2027, and seeing Rory McIlroy miss the shot you made on the 9th hole?
+Take our advice and book a trip while you can—imagine watching the Cup in 2027, and seeing the likes of Rory McIlroy or Tiger Woods miss the shot you made on the 9th hole?

 Most golfers will never have seen anything like this course.
 It looks and plays like no other course in Ireland.Tom Fazio, golf course architect